-How to Lose Weight when You Suffer from Hypothyroidism
+How to Lose Weight When You Have Hypothyroidism

-Hypothyroidism is one of the disorders that can affect the thyroid gland, which is responsible for regulating your body’s metabolism and secreting important hormones for healthy organ function.
+If you suffer from hypothyroidism, you have one of the disorders that affect the thyroid gland, which is responsible for regulating your body’s metabolism and secreting important hormones for healthy organ function.

 This disorder occurs when not enough thyroid hormone is secreted, resulting in a decrease in your overall metabolic rate and making it more difficult to maintain a stable and healthy weight.